-The Bluetooth interface has a 10-minute idle timer that turns off the Bluetooth interface when there is no data transfer or when it is disconnected for 10 minutes.
+See section 3.6 Pair SHOUT ns to Bluetooth Device for details on how to pair a Bluetooth enabled device with the SHOUT ns.
+By default, the Bluetooth interface has a 10-minute idle timer that turns off the Bluetooth interface when there is no data transfer or when the Bluetooth disconnection has been more than for 10 minutes.
 To keep the interface alive, periodically send an AT command such as just "AT" (the SHOUT ns will respond with "OK").